In this article

 - Tell me about a time when you had too much to do and not enough resources.
 What was your solution, and why?

-- Give me an example of a time when you were partway through a project and realized that it was the wrong thing to work on.
+- Give me an example of when you were partway through a project and realized that prioritizing was the wrong thing.

 - Share an example of when you sacrificed short-term productivity for a longer-term goal.

 - Describe a time when you anticipated potential problems and developed preventive measures.

 - Sometimes you can't get to everything on your to-do list.
 Tell me about how you decide what to prioritize in these situations.